HoomzFWP/discordwebhookpage/README.md

 # discord webhook tool
 webpage to message a discord server whatever you want anonymously via a webhook

-to use, simply download the html file and open it via your web browser.
+to use, simply ~~download the html file and open it via your web browser.~~ visit https://hoomzfwp.github.io/discordwebhookpage/